justin13601/ACES/README.md

 ## Instructions for Use

 1. **Prepare the YAML Configuration File**: Define your predicates and windows according to your research needs.
 Please see below for details regarding the configuration language.
+2. **Format Dataset into ESGPT Format**: Please follow instructions in the EventStreamGPT repo to build your dataset for ESGPT.
-2. **Load ESGPT Task Querying**: Set-up and import ESGPT Task Querying into your environment.
+3. **Load ESGPT Task Querying**: Set-up and import ESGPT Task Querying into your environment.
 ```python
 from esgpt_task_querying import main
 ```
-3. **Run the Query**: Use ESGPT Task Querying with your YAML file to query a ESGPT dataset.
+4. **Run the Query**: Use ESGPT Task Querying with your YAML file to query a ESGPT dataset.
 ```python
 df_result = main.query_task(
             cfg_path='/path/to/config.yaml',
             data='/path/to/folder/of/ESGPT/dataset/'
         )
 ```
-4. **Results**: The output will be a dataframe of subjects who satisfy the conditions defined in your YAML file.
+5. **Results**: The output will be a dataframe of subjects who satisfy the conditions defined in your YAML file.
 Timestamps for an edge of each window specified in the YAML, as well as predicate counts for each window, are also provided.

 ## YAML Configuration File